 The teacher, SENCO, parent and, where appropriate, the child agree on interventions and support to be put in place to work on specific targets.
-At Peak Tor Federation we record these on a Learning Programme (LP).
+At Peak Tor Federation we record these on an Individual Education Programme (IEP).
 Expected impact on progress and development or behaviour is discussed.
 The review date is set.

-Do
+• Do